SeeThruHead/sthblog/source/_posts/2014-09-18-tools-of-the-trade.markdown

 Portfolio
 Contact
 ```
-And then hit Control + Shift + Enter you'll get a little dialog box like you would with Control + W. You can then enter a chain of emmet abbreviations and whichever element you append an `*` to will be generated around each line.
+And then hit Control + Alt + Enter you'll get a little dialog box like you would with Control + W. You can then enter a chain of emmet abbreviations and whichever element you append an `*` to will be generated around each line.
 (Click the link above for a beautiful animated gif of it in action).

 Now to make things even crazier you can refer to the contents of each line by using `$#` which makes it possible to do some really crazy stuff if you know what you're doing.